The first conference on HIFIS took place at DESY Hamburg.

 After the ramp-up phase during the first year, the initial Cloud, Backbone and Software Services are expected to be in production by early 2021.
 We will report on the integration progress and impact of these services, especially with respect to user acceptance and added value for the scientific community.

 The Helmholtz Cloud Portal allows harmonized access to all Helmholtz Cloud services.
 It contains all necessary information to access the available services.
 The alpha version of the portal is planned to be available by end 2020 and the publicly accessible beta version is planned for February 2021.

 While the integration of the initial service portfolio will continue, the evaluation of further services will start.
-This process will presumably involve the review of service selection criteria, focusing on service usage and optimal user experience.
+This process will presumably involve the review of postponed services from the initial service selection as well as service selection criteria, focusing on service usage and optimal user experience.

-The initial set of cloud services will be reviewed.
+The current set of cloud services will be reviewed.
 The results will enter the annual HIFIS report and further service portfolio maintenance.